-Global demand growth for nonwovens made on this technology is growing about 5% per year in tonnes and higher in square meters.
-We expect demand to grow about 5.8% per year in square meters from 2014–2019.
+Global demand growth for nonwovens made on this technology is expected to grow about 5% per year in tonnes and higher in square meters.
+We expect demand to grow just under 6% per year in square meters from 2015 – 2020.
 Higher square meter demand growth is related to the growing use of lower weight nonwovens in hygiene end uses which results in lower demand in tonnes.
-On the basis of tonnes, we estimate that global machine capacity utilization fell slightly in 2014 to about 82% of output capacity but was higher on the basis of square meters.
+We estimate that global machine capacity utilization improved slightly in 2015 and will inch higher through 2017.

 Demand is expected to grow at higher rates in emerging markets.
-Total market growth in tonnes is expected to be highest in Southern Asia, China, Africa, Asia-Pacific, and Europe regions while more moderate growth is projected for Middle East, South America and North America.
-Hygiene demand growth, as measured in square meters, is estimated to be greatest in Southern Asia, China, Africa, Asia-Pacific, Middle East, South America and Europe, with more moderate growth in North America.
+Total market growth in tons is expected to be highest in Southern Asia, China, Africa and Asia-Pacific regions over 2015-2019.
+More moderate growth is projected in Europe, Russia and South America, while smaller growth is expected in the Middle East and North America where market penetration is high.
+Hygiene demand growth, as measured in square meters, is estimated to be greatest in Southern Asia, China, Africa, Asia-Pacific, South America and Europe, with more moderate growth in North America.

-As a percent of year-over-year demand, we project improved demand growth from 2014 to 2019 across nearly all global regions and end uses for spunbonded and spunmelt polypropylene nonwovens.
 Demand for spunbonded and spunmelt nonwovens in hygiene end uses as well as in other end use markets will drive growth.
 Year-over-year demand growth in China has weakened from high levels but still remains attractive.
 On the whole, hygiene demand growth in the Asia-Pacific region is continuing to gain momentum from increasing use of spunbonded and spunmelt polypropylene nonwovens as a substitute for other nonwoven materials, as well as from increasing penetration of disposable hygiene products.
 Improving growth is beginning to result in increased machine utilization, particularly in Asia as a whole and among selected producers worldwide.
-Attractive growth in Asia and South America will continue to attract new machine installations through 2019.
+Attractive growth in Asia Pacific and increasing capacity utilization in South America and China will attract new machine installations late in the period.

 The largest market for spunmelt polypropylene is hygiene, which commands about two-thirds of the total worldwide capacity of fine and coarse denier spunmelt polypropylene nonwovens.
 Other important markets for nonwovens made from spunmelt polypropylene technology include a variety of construction applications (geotextiles, residential and commercial wall wrap and ground covers), home furnishings (furniture construction fabrics and carpet backing), medical and industrial protective apparel, automotive and other end uses.
 We estimate that more nonwovens are made from spunmelt polypropylene technology than any other type of nonwovens technology worldwide.